Self Contrastive Learning for Session-based Recommendation: Experiments and Results

-The size of negative samples plays a critical role in the model performance, particularly in the context of CL.
-However, in addition to the potential benefits, it is crucial to also consider the potential drawbacks, including increased computational resources and model complexity, which may make the proposed method impractical for certain applications or settings.
-In this section, we carefully consider the trade-off between model performance and computational cost when training session-based recommendation models with our proposed \scl method (\ref{Q4}).

-\paragraph{\textbf{Setup}} The proposed \scl method has a time complexity of $O(n^2*d)$, where $n$ is the number of item representations used in Eq. \ref{eq:scl} and $d$ is the dimension of item representations.
-To reduce the time complexity and computational cost, we update the objective function of \scl by encompassing a $k$-Nearest Neighbour (kNN) component that boosts the efficiency of \scl with a fast dense embedding retrieval method.
-As a result, with pre-computed item representations, the kNN-variant of \scl reduces the time complexity from $O(n^2*d)$ to $O(n*k*d)$, where $k \ll n$.
-The updated objective is calculated as follows:
+The size of negative samples plays a critical role in the model performance for CL.
+However, it also has some potential drawbacks, including increased computational resources and model complexity, which may make the proposed method impractical for certain applications or settings.
+The proposed \scl method has a time complexity of $O(n^2*d)$, where $n$ is the number of item representations used in Eq. \ref{eq:scl} and $d$ is the dimension of item representations.
+To reduce the computational cost, we simplify the objective function of \scl by encompassing a $k$-Nearest Neighbour (kNN) with a fast dense embedding retrieval method, which reduces the time complexity from $O(n^2*d)$ to $O(n*k*d)$, where $k \ll n$.
+The updated objective is as follows:

 where $\mathcal{K}_i$ is a set of $k$ nearest item representations in the distance measured by the cosine similarity for the $i$-th item representation, including its own representation.
-To optimise the value of $k$ from the full set of candidates, we conduct further experiments to evaluate the impact of negative sample size $k$, with the values of 2, 4, 6, 8, 10, 100, $1\,000$, $10\,000$ and the full set.
+We conduct experiments to evaluate the impact of negative sample size $k$, with the values of 2, 4, 6, 8, 10, 100, $1\,000$, $10\,000$ and the full set.